Ted Schurmann: Career

-Schurmann enlisted in the RAAF at Laverton Victoria, on 5 February 1940 at the age of 22, and held the role of a Warrant Officer (W.O.).
+Schurmann enlisted in the Royal Australian Air Force (RAAF) at Laverton, Victoria on 5 February 1940 at the age of 22, and held the role of a Warrant Officer.
 He was discharged from the RAAF on 6 December 1945.

 Writing career

-Schurmann began his authorial life writing short stories for publication in newspapers and magazines, including The Australian Women's Weekly, and New Idea, from 1947-1952.
+Schurmann began his authorial life writing short stories for publication in newspapers and magazines, including The Australian Women's Weekly and New Idea, from 1947-1952.
 His short stories, mainly for women readers, but also in KG Murray's men's magazines, reflect the tone and themes of the post-war era.
 At least 15 of these are available through the National Library of Australia's Trove online database.

 Schurmann began producing children's books from 1967, when he first published No Trains on Sunday: A boyhood reminiscence.
 This was followed by Shop!
 Tales from a Country Store (1975), which consisted of numerous short stories set in Victoria's Wimmera district, bundled together as a novel.
 At least five more children's books followed, including Charlie Up a Gum Tree, which was shortlisted for the 1986 Children's Book of the Year awards, as well as three illustrated Australian bird identification books.

-In 1987 the Lutheran Publishing House distributed Schurmann’s book describing the life and work of his great grandfather Clamor Wilhelm Schürmann, an early Australian Lutheran minister, and his interactions with Aboriginal people including as the Deputy Protector of Aborigines.
-The book is titled: I'd rather dig potatoes : Clamor Schurmann and the Aborigines of South Australia 1838-1853, the full text of which is available to read online.
-It is based on research undertaken in South Australia, and translations from the old German hand-written script of his great-grandfather.
+In 1987, the Lutheran Publishing House distributed Schurmann’s book describing the life and work of his great grandfather Clamor Wilhelm Schürmann and his interactions with Aboriginal people including as the Deputy Protector of Aborigines.
+The book is titled I'd Rather Dig Potatoes : Clamor Schurmann and the Aborigines of South Australia 1838-1853.
+It is based on research undertaken in South Australia and translations from the old German hand-written script of his great-grandfather.

 In all, Schurmann wrote numerous short stories and children’s books, at least one novel, books about Australian bird-life and bird watching, and his description of C. W. Schürmann's life.
 His works were published between 1947 and 1992, at which time he was still writing stories for children.